 A facelift at St. Louis' West County Plastic Surgeons focuses on addressing skin laxity from the mid-face down to the chin and below.
 The procedure is ideal for tightening away jowls, as well as for helping to reduce the severity of smile lines and cheek hollows.
 For a more comprehensive rejuvenation, the surgery can be paired with other procedures—such as a brow, eyelid, or neck lift—as well as nonsurgical injectables and laser treatments.

 West County Plastic Surgeons performs four primary facelift types at our St. Louis practice: standard, short-scar, neck lift and mini-facelift.
 These versions differ based on the number of facial layers that are lifted, the length of the incision used to perform the procedure, and subtle nuances in technique.
 In general, procedures that involve longer incisions or more extensive manipulation of the facial tissues typically offer more dramatic results, but they also generally involve longer recovery time.
-Dr Tenenbaum or Dr. Myckatyn will explain which procedure they think will best suit your needs.
+Dr. Tenenbaum or Dr. Myckatyn will explain which procedure they think will best suit your needs.
 For detailed information about the standard facelift options we offer, see below:

-Standard facelift.
 In this procedure, one long incision is created along the hairline above the ear, through the natural crease in front of the ear, behind the ear, and into the upper neck hair.
-The skin is then lifted toward the central face and redraped in a more youthful position.
+The skin is then lifted toward the central face and re-draped in a more youthful position.
 In addition, the supportive connective tissue of the face, or superficial myoaponeurotic system (SMAS), is either pulled, partially removed and tightened, or elevated and pulled in an upward direction before being secured in a more youthful position.
 Most facelifts include some combination of these techniques; the degree to which the skin and SMAS are manipulated usually differentiates the various techniques.
 In addition, some facelifts will transition between the skin, SMAS, and even facial muscle planes to achieve the desired goals of facial rejuvenation.
 The best candidates for a standard facelift are 45 or older and are seeking a more dramatic rejuvenation of the face, a significant reduction or tightening of redundant neck skin, or both.

 FACELIFT-STANDARD

 Short-scar facelift.
 A relatively short scar differentiates the short-scar from the traditional facelift.
-In a short-scar procedure, the scar usually starts in the hair just above the ear and then extends in the natural crease immediately in front of the ear.
+In a short-scar procedure, the scar usually starts in the hair just above the ear and then extends in the natural crease in front of the ear.
 It stops at the base of the ear rather than extending behind the ear.
 As in a standard procedure, the skin and SMAS layers are elevated and manipulated.
-To address fat pads under the jaw, a patient may undergo a neck liposuction along with a short-scar facelift.
+To address fat pads under the jaw, a patient may undergo neck liposuction along with a short-scar facelift.
 The best candidates for this procedure are people seeking to refine features of the central and lower thirds of the face around the cheeks and jawline, but who do not have large amounts of loose neck skin.

 short-scar-facelift